Muttville is fortunate to have an active, all-volunteer board of directors whose members devote much time and expertise to the organization.

 Mark Menne joined the Muttville board of directors in March 2016.

-Mark and his girlfriend Betsy are the proud parents of Churchill and Louis, two adorable basset hounds.
-They split their time between homes in the Dogpatch neighborhood of San Francisco and Healdsburg in Sonoma County.
+Mark and his wife Betsy are the proud parents of Churchill and Louis, two adorable basset hounds.
+They live full-time in the town of Healdsburg in Sonoma County.

-Mark has worked for the past 30 years in the market research industry, most recently as a Senior Vice President at Radius Global Market Research in San Francisco.
+Mark worked for 30 years in the market research industry, most recently as a Senior Vice President at Radius Global Market Research in San Francisco.
 Mark has a BA in Mathematics and Economics from the University of Wisconsin at Madison and a MA in Economics from Boston College.

 Myra Rothfeld joined the Muttville board in 2016.
 She and her husband Richard are new, first-time dog parents of Sammy and are overwhelmed by the joy that he brings every day!
 Myra is an active community volunteer, having recently served 6 years as a member of the JVS Board and as Chair of its Marketing Committee.
 JVS is San Francisco’s leading skills-based training and job placement agency serving long-term unemployed, displaced and low-skilled workers.
 Myra is a dynamic financial services marketing leader with over 30 years of notable business accomplishments in building and growing major brands and product lines.
 Her background includes senior marketing roles at Schwab, AssetMark, Citibank and American Express.
 A native New Yorker, Myra is a graduate of Cornell University.
 She received her MBA from the Stern School of Business at NYU.

 Patty Stanton adopted the perfect Muttville dog in 2008.
 Frankie was her inspiration for volunteering for Muttville soon after.